shitcoinsherpa/sherpa_bot/README.md

 ## Step 3: Set Up Your Bot
 1. When the app opens, paste in your API keys
-2. Create an AI character (like "Angry Crypto Trader" or "Blockchain Prophet")
+2. Create an AI character (like "Leveraged Crypto Trader" or "Edgelord")
 3. Click "Enable Scheduler" to let it run automatically

 ## Important Notes